ECSE321-Fall2018/t09/README.md

 ## Driver App Description

 #### Driver App Description (Version for Release)
-Take a passenger to save costs with RideShare9.
-Sharing is more simple and efficient with our new App.
+Take a passenger on your next trip to save costs with RideShare9.
+Sharing is simple with our new App.

 ##### HOW SIMPLE?
 ##### One Step Sign Up - Sign up in a minute to post an advertisement.
-##### Manage Vehicles in Your Way - Have more than one vehicles registered and update information easily.
+##### Manage Vehicles in Your Way - Have more than one vehicle registered and update information easily.
-##### Have Multiple Stops - Set more stops to increase the chance to find a passenger
+##### Have Multiple Stops - Add more stops to find more passengers

 #### Driver App Description (Version for Development and Grading)
 ##### Sign Up
-User can sign up as a driver and needs to input a username and a password twice on the sign-up page.
-An error message will be given for username existing, password mismatching or illegal inputs.
+Users can sign up as a driver through a username and a password on the sign-up page.
+An error message will be given for an existing username , mismatching passwords or illegal inputs.
 The sign-up button works only when there is no error.
 After signing up, the log-in page is displayed.
 ##### Log In
-User can log in their account and choose to keep logging in for convenience.
-An error message will be given for username not existing, password mismatching or illegal inputs.
+Users can log in their account and choose to keep logging in for convenience.
+An error message will be given for non-existent usernames,mismatching passwords  or illegal inputs.
 The log-in button works only when there is no error.
 After logging in, the advertisement tab is displayed.
 ##### Advertisement Tab
-User can post an advertisement in the advertisement tab by typing time, price, stops and selecting a vehicle.
+Users can post an advertisement in the advertisement tab by typing time, price, stops and selecting a vehicle.
 ##### Vehicle Tab
-The vehicle tab shows a list of vehicles that user registered.
-User can add a car by giving model, license plate, colour and number of seats.
-User may update or delete any vehicle in the list.
+The vehicle tab shows a list of vehicles that a user has registered.
+Users can add a car by giving model, license plate, colour and number of seats.
+Users may update or delete any vehicle in the list.
 ##### Home Tab
-The vehicle tab is a portal displays user information and number of trips.
-User can also change their status here, on ride or standby.
+The home tab is a portal that displays user information and the number of their trips.
+User can also change their statuses here,from on ride to standby and vice versa.

 ## Passenger App Description

 #### Passenger App Description (Version for Release)
-Enjoy great trips at low price with RideShare9.
+Enjoy great trips at low prices with RideShare9.
 Sharing is more simple and efficient with our new App.

 ##### HOW SIMPLE?
 ##### One Step Sign Up - Sign up in a minute to enjoy your trip.